HomeFrance-StartupsCryptosense closes 700k€ Seed Investment Round

-Cryptosense, the leading supplier of security analysis software for cryptography, raises 700 000€ in a seed round from Elaia Partners and IT-Translation.
+Cryptosense, a leading supplier of security analysis software for cryptography, has raised €700K in a seed round from Elaia Partners and IT-Translation (Update – May 2023: The startup seems to be no longer in business under this website, and we therefore deactivated the original link).

-Yesterday, it was announced that Cryptosense, a security analysis software company, founded in 2013 and based in Paris, France, has closed a 700k € seed funding round led by Elaia Partners with the participation of IT-Translation.
-Cryptosense creates security analysis software for cryptographic infrastructure in large enterprises such as banks.
+Cryptosense is a security analysis software company, founded in 2013 and based in Paris, which creates security analysis software for cryptographic infrastructure in large enterprises such as banks.

 Cryptosense’s flagship product, the Cryptosense Analyzer, simulates the actions of a powerful intelligent attacker to detect vulnerabilities in cryptographic systems, allowing large enterprises to find weaknesses before they are exploited.
-It is used in particular in the financial sector to audit security of back-office systems managing the cash machine network or interbank payments.
+It is used in particular in the financial sector to audit the security of back-office systems managing the cash machine network or interbank payments.

 Additionally, Xavier Lazarus, partner at Elaia Partners, said on the occasion: “It’s rare to meet a researcher who has created a mature technological offer around his research results, a clear market opportunity for the technology, and a number of prestigious clients already signed up.
 That’s why we had no hesitation in joining the adventure with IT-Translation and the Cryptosense founders.”